IT Governance Policy

 General

-The Financial Management Board delegates to the Informatics Policy Council, through FAM 115, responsibility for oversight of the implementation of the IMT Governance Policy and overall leadership with respect to IMT and IMT policy execution in the GNWT.
-The Financial Management Board delegates to the Chief Information Officer responsibility for establishing the management framework for IMT functions within the GNWT, and for providing administrative and management support to the Informatics Policy Council.
+The Financial Management Board delegates to the Informatics Policy Council, through FAM 115, responsibility for oversight of the implementation of the IT Governance Policy and overall leadership with respect to IT and IT policy execution in the GNWT.
+The Financial Management Board delegates to the Assistant Deputy Minister/Government Chief Information Officer responsibility for establishing the management framework for IT functions within the GNWT, and for providing administrative and management support to the Informatics Policy Council.

 Deputy Minister, Department of Finance